Mathematics: Mathematical logic and set theory

 The Venn diagram is a commonly used method to illustrate the relations between sets.

 The two subjects of mathematical logic and set theory have belonged to mathematics since the end of the 19th century.
 Before this period, sets were not considered to be mathematical objects, and logic, although used for mathematical proofs, belonged to philosophy and was not specifically studied by mathematicians.

 Before Cantor's study of infinite sets, mathematicians were reluctant to consider actually infinite collections, and considered infinity to be the result of endless enumeration.
 Cantor's work offended many mathematicians not only by considering actually infinite sets but by showing that this implies different sizes of infinity, per Cantor's diagonal argument.
 This led to the controversy over Cantor's set theory.
-In the same period, various areas of mathematics concluded the former intuitive definitions of the basic mathematical objects were insufficient for ensuring mathematical rigour.
+In the same period, various areas of mathematics concluded that the former intuitive definitions of the basic mathematical objects were insufficient for ensuring mathematical rigor.

 This became the foundational crisis of mathematics.
 It was eventually solved in mainstream mathematics by systematizing the axiomatic method inside a formalized set theory.
 Roughly speaking, each mathematical object is defined by the set of all similar objects and the properties that these objects must have.
 For example, in Peano arithmetic, the natural numbers are defined by "zero is a number", "each number has a unique successor", "each number but zero has a unique predecessor", and some rules of reasoning.
 This mathematical abstraction from reality is embodied in the modern philosophy of formalism, as founded by David Hilbert around 1910.

 The "nature" of the objects defined this way is a philosophical problem that mathematicians leave to philosophers, even if many mathematicians have opinions on this nature, and use their opinionsometimes called "intuition"to guide their study and proofs.
 The approach allows considering "logics" (that is, sets of allowed deducing rules), theorems, proofs, etc. as mathematical objects, and to prove theorems about them.
-For example, Gödel's incompleteness theorems assert, roughly speaking that, in every consistent formal system that contains the natural numbers, there are theorems that are true (that is provable in a stronger system), but not provable inside the system.
+For example, Gödel's incompleteness theorems assert, roughly speaking, that in every consistent formal system that contains the natural numbers, there are theorems that are true (that is, provable in a stronger system), but not provable inside the system.
 This approach to the foundations of mathematics was challenged during the first half of the 20th century by mathematicians led by Brouwer, who promoted intuitionistic logic (which explicitly lacks the law of excluded middle).

 These problems and debates led to a wide expansion of mathematical logic, with subareas such as model theory (modeling some logical theories inside other theories), proof theory, type theory, computability theory and computational complexity theory.
-Although these aspects of mathematical logic were introduced before the rise of computers, their use in compiler design, formal verification, program analysis, proof assistants and other aspects of computer science, contributed in turn to the expansion of these logical theories.
+Although these aspects of mathematical logic were introduced before the rise of computers, their use in compiler design, formal verification, program analysis, proof assistants and other aspects of computer science contributed in turn to the expansion of these logical theories.